-I was staring a 3-pound bag of Idaho Baby Dutch Yellow Potatoes for a couple of days on my counter, and all I knew is that I wanted to smash them.
+I was staring at 3-pound bag of Baby Dutch Yellow Potatoes for a couple of days on my counter, and all I knew was that I wanted to smash them.
 Literally!

-I got out the smoked Spanish paprika and the rest was history. 😉
+I got out the smoked Spanish paprika and my Smashed Potato Casserole recipe was born.

 - 3 tablespoons unsalted butter